 5 Pursuant to the U.S. Department of Education's Title IX Final Rule, an educational program or activity includes "locations, events, or circumstances over which the school exercised substantial control over both the respondent and the context in which the sexual harassment occurred, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution (such as a fraternity or sorority house)."

 6 As defined in the Handling and Resolving Discrimination, Harassment, and Sexual Misconduct Complaints Operating Procedure.

-Title IX Coordinator (802-656-3368) can also assist you in filing a report with the police agency of your choice.
+assist you in filing a report with the police agency of your choice.
+Victim's advocates with